Ferrelview, Missouri

-Ferrelview is a village in Platte County, Missouri in the United States.
+Ferrelview is a village in Platte County, Missouri, United States.
 It is within the Kansas City metropolitan area.
 The population was 642 at the 2020 census.

 History

 A post office called Ferrelview was established in 1925, and remained in operation as an independent post office until 1962 and at that time became a sub contracted post office and served the community as a full service post office until December 1981.
 The community derives its name from Mollie Ferrel Heady, a local land owner.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.11 sqmi, all land.
 Ferrelview is entirely surrounded by Kansas City.